kianbehzad/Zprava/INSTALL.md

 $ nodejs ZPserver.js
 ```

-Next, all you need to do is to compile and run the client code.
+Now, all you need to do is to compile and run the client code.
 In order to do so open the provided ".pro" file in the "ZPclient/Zprava" directory with qtcreator IDE and then run the code from the menubar.